wildlouth93/snoopmoney_2/README.md

 ### Dashboard
 * In the dashboard, users can view their portfolio performance.
 Additionally, users can see news related to companies in the users watchlist.
 * In the dashboard, users have access to a scrollable box which contains the user's stock that they currently own or are watching.
-* From the box, users can click the stock symbol which takes the user to stock's show page.
+* From the box, users can click the individual stock section which takes the user to stock's show page.
 * **Highlighted Feature: Scrollable Stock and Watchlist Box:**

 ![](https://user-images.githubusercontent.com/29221213/69449270-263f0400-0d20-11ea-86d1-8f9340a67dbf.png)

 ### Stock Page

 * The stock show page shows the stock's current price.
-It also shows a graph which shows the stock's performance for the day.
+It also shows a graph which shows the stock's performance for the selected time period.
 * On the stock show page, the about section tells about the company's key statistics.
-* **Highlighted Feature: Stock Graph:**
+* **Highlighted Feature: Interactive Stock Graph:**

 ![](https://user-images.githubusercontent.com/29221213/69449274-29d28b00-0d20-11ea-9e70-9ff4edb3135f.png)